A startup’s guide to building a strong product design team

 Use platforms like LinkedIn and Upwork to find design team leaders

 All design team leaders started their careers as practicing designers.
 Over the years, they have occupied management positions and stopped producing new designs.
 Consequently, there is little chance of finding an experienced team leader on creative platforms like Behance and Dribble.

-You will need two types of designers for the product creation process: 1) “design explorers” for the discovery stage and 2) “design makers” to create design assets.
+You’ll need two types of designers for the product creation process: 1) Design Explorers for the discovery stage and 2) Design Makers to create design assets.
+Remember, don’t always go for the cheapest option: hiring the best talent is an investment in the future of your company.
 As a startup, you should be ready to face the following design hiring problems:

 Problem #1.
-You will need different types of designers at various project stages.
+You’ll need different types of designers at various project stages.

 Solution.
 Hire full-time designers and simultaneously collaborate with design agencies to bridge any knowledge gaps at particular project stages.
 Or you can engage a freelance designer with the necessary expertise to advise your internal team on a specific issue.